-The proposal is thought to be deliverable in the final five year period of the housing programme.
+Whilst theoretically deliverable in the final five year period of the housing programme, the lack of support from the principal landowner is a serious delivery issues.
 If the site were developed it would result in the loss of both farms.